Historical Markers in Sweetwater County, Wyoming

 Sweetwater County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Sweetwater County, Wyoming.
+This timeline provides a condensed summary of the historical journey of Sweetwater County, Wyoming.

 - 1824: First documented exploration of the area by mountain man Jim Bridger